dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 * TIME_YEAR

 ### IIS URL Rewrite Module rules
-To use rules that apply to the IIS URL Rewrite Module, use `AddIISUrlRewrite()`.
+To use rules that apply to the IIS URL Rewrite Module, use `AddIISUrlRewrite`.
 Make sure that the rules file is deployed with the app.
-Don't direct the middleware to use your *web.config* file when running on Windows Server IIS, as these rules should be stored outside of your *web.config* to avoid conflicts with the IIS Rewrite module.
+Don't direct the middleware to use your *web.config* file when running on Windows Server IIS.
+With IIS, these rules should be stored outside of your *web.config* to avoid conflicts with the IIS Rewrite module.
 For more information and examples of IIS URL Rewrite Module rules, see [Using Url Rewrite Module 2.0](https://www.iis.net/learn/extensions/url-rewrite-module/using-url-rewrite-module-20) and [URL Rewrite Module Configuration Reference](https://www.iis.net/learn/extensions/url-rewrite-module/url-rewrite-module-configuration-reference).

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)